Hugh Carey

-Hugh Leo Carey (April 11, 1919 – August 7, 2011) was an American politician and attorney.
-He was a seven-term U.S. representative from 1961 to 1974 and the 51st governor of New York from 1975 to 1982.
-He was a member of the Democratic Party.
+Hugh Leo Carey (April 11, 1919 – August 7, 2011) was an American politician and attorney of the Democratic Party who served in the U.S. House of Representatives from 1961 to 1974 and as the 51st governor of New York from 1975 to 1982.

 Early life

 Carey was born in New York City, the son of Margaret (née Collins) and Dennis Joseph Carey.
 Among his siblings were brothers Edward M. Carey (former president of Carey Energy Corporation) and Martin T. Carey (an entrepreneur who owned Winfield Hall and Bogheid in Glen Cove and Seaview Terrace in Newport).